 Canesten contains clotrimazole, an antifungal medication that kills off the thrush infection.
 The 'HC' stands for hydrocortisone, a steroid cream that soothes the inflammation caused by thrush.

 Persistent or recurrent thrush, consisting of four or more outbreaks a year, can be a real nuisance.
 Around one in ten women who get thrush suffer from recurrent attacks, and up to one in a hundred may have it almost all the time.
 To get rid of recurrent thrush, you may need months of steady treatment, and you can only get this from a doctor.

-Dr Morton's Prescription© to control recurrent thrush contains a six month course of itraconozole tablets (another type of antifungal), a clotrimazole pessary and a five day course of Canesten HC cream, as well as instructions on how to use them all.
+Dr Morton's Prescription© to control recurrent thrush contains a six month course of Fluconozole capsules and a five day course of Canesten HC cream, as well as instructions on how to use them.